jpaulm/fbp/docs/FBP-and-multithreading.md

 FBP and Multithreading
 -----------

-The following is an attempt to bring some FBP concepts down to first principles... and to try to explain why I keep harking back to the difficulty of implementing FBP without multithreading, and why I suggested to Tom that we need to add this attribute to his FBP spreadsheet.
+The following is an attempt to bring some FBP concepts down to first principles... and to try to explain why I keep harking back to the difficulty of implementing FBP without multithreading, and why I suggested to Tom (Young) that we need to add this attribute to his FBP spreadsheet.
 This article may ramble a bit as my thinking changed a bit as I was writing it!  :-)  Feel free to come up with counterexamples!

 Granted, I am only familiar with a few of the modern programming languages, but I believe that any language which supports threads can support "classical" FBP.